How Long Do Sheets Last on Average?

 Sheet Lifespans Can Vary but It's Mostly About How You Treat It

 On average, sheets last 2 to 3 years, but their lifespan depends on factors like material type, quality, and care.
-By choosing high-quality sheets and following proper washing and maintenance practices, you can enjoy their comfort for years.
+By choosing high-quality sheets and following proper washing and maintenance practices, you can enjoy the comfort of premium sheets for years.
 When signs of wear like thinning fabric or excessive pilling appear, it’s time to consider replacing your sheets to maintain a cozy and inviting sleep environment.
 When you need new sheets for your Wyoming King mattress, you can order them from our online showroom.